Athirakadavath/SaturdayHacknight/README.md

 Repeat or Quit:
 Allow the user to play again or exit the gameame that captures hand movement and compares it with randomely generated symbols of rock ,paper,scisssors and determine a winner
-2. but we ended up making a program which identifies gestures shown by the user as rock or paper or scissors.
+But we ended up making a program which identifies gestures shown by the user as rock or paper or scissors.
 ## Libraries used
 TensorFlow, Keras, and OpenCV
 ## How to configure